microsoft/pai/examples/README.md

 We use CIFAR-10 training job as an OpenPAI job example.

-[CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html) is a common job in machine learning for image classification.
+[CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html) is an established computer-vision dataset used for image classification.

 - Full example for tensorflow cifar10 image classification training on OpenPAI: